Fishers now travel far before getting catches – CMM | News Ghana

 The Centre for Coastal Management (CMM) at the University of Cape Coast (UCC) has discovered that artisanal fishermen must now travel long distances at sea before catching fish.

-He ascribed this to the country’s declining fish population, stating that Ghana reported a total fish capture volume of 343,800 metric tonnes in 2014, compared to the reduced amount of 309,320 metric tonnes documented for 2019.
+He ascribed this to the country’s declining fish population, stating that Ghana reported a total fish capture volume of 343,800 metric tonnes in 2014, compared to the 309,320 metric tonnes documented for 2019.

-According to Ghanaian vessels catch data, fisherman caught 254,200 metric tonnes in 2014, accounting for 73.93 percent of the country’s catch, utilising 9,951 total canoes, which included both motorised and non-motorised canoes.
+According to Ghanaian vessels catch data, fisherman caught 254,200 metric tonnes in 2014, accounting for 73.93 percent of the country’s catch.

+They utilised 9,951 total canoes, which included both motorised and non-motorised canoes for the expedition.

 Giving more information on fish captures, he stated that in 2019, the overall number of canoes grew to approximately 14,275, with the volume catch decreasing to 170,149 metric tonnes at a 55.01 percentage.